momentohq/client-sdk-rust/CONTRIBUTING.md

 - A modern `cargo` tool chain is required; we love [rustup](https://rustup.rs/)
 - A Momento API key is required.
 You can generate one using the [Momento Console](https://console.gomomento.com)
+- A Momento service endpoint is required.
+You can find a [list of them here](https://docs.momentohq.com/platform/regions)

 > :bulb: **Tip** When installing with `rustup`, which we recommend, ensure no other versions of the Rust toolchain are installed on your system (eg via package managers like homebrew).
 This can lead to puzzling issues with the `cargo` command.
 Check `which cargo` to ensure you are using the correct version.
 Uninstall any other versions of Rust if necessary (`brew uninstall rust`).